openrs2/openrs2/README.md

 commit message by passing `--signoff` to the `git commit` invocation.

-If you intend to make a large number of contributions, run the following commands from the repository root to add `Signed-off-by:` to all your commit messages by default:
+If you intend to make a large number of contributions, run the following commands from the repository root to add `Signed-off-by:` line to all your commit messages by default:

 ```
 echo -e "\n\nSigned-off-by: $(git config user.name) <$(git config user.email)>" > .git/commit-template